The first hundred words of any given writing session are always the hardest for me to write. Some days, it feels impossible to start.

 The challenge in writing a whole novel, or even just a whole short story, is in building a habit.
 Once I’m used to sitting down and writing every day, I find that my brain expects to work.
 Creative ideas flow more regularly.
 Words come more easily.

-So I’m inviting you to join me in starting your writing habit for the year.
-I’ll send you 100 words of writing inspiration every day in January, and you’ll write 100 words of anything you want.
+So I’m inviting you to join me in starting your daily writing habit.
+I’ll send you 100 words of writing inspiration, and you’ll write 100 words of anything you want.
 100 words of a novel, or a story, or brainstorming, or a writing exercise.

 And if you find you’re itching to keep going, you can write more than 100 words.
 If not, you can stop there and feel great about the fact that you’re building a writing habit.